devops-labs-org/infrastructure/README.md

 # Infrastructure Repository

+---

-# What this repository is for
+## What this repository is for

 This repository is used to store **infrastructure-related files only**.
 It contains configurations, scripts, and documents that define how systems are created, connected, and managed.

-The main goal is to **keep infrastructure separate from application code**.
-This repository helps new and existing engineers understand how the environment is set up without digging into application logic.

 ---

-# What type of changes are allowed
+## What type of changes are allowed

 - Infrastructure configuration files
 - Environment setup documentation
 - CI/CD infrastructure definitions